-A simple recipe for Sheet Pan Miso Salmon and Spring Peas – a fast and healthy weeknight dinner that can be made in under 25 minutes.
+A simple recipe for Baked Miso Salmon with Spring Peas – a fast and healthy weeknight dinner that can be made in under 25 minutes.

 Hello friends, happy spring!
 This Japanese-inspired, spring dinner is perfect for busy weeknights when time is short.
 The salmon can be marinated ahead of time for an even speedier supper, and the peas cook just as fast as the salmon, making them ideal partners.
 (If you can’t find fresh peas, edamame is a terrific substitute.)
 Make a double batch of the marinade, saving half for another use (think chicken breast, shrimp, or tofu filets) for later on down the week.